ssaha108/PeopleApp/README.md

 [baseurl]/api/people

-The above returns Cat names categorised by their owner gender
+The above returns Cat names sorted and categorised by their owner gender

 ## Getting Started